 It goes without saying that you should only use one doll per person.
 Keep them stored safely – your intentions might be good but who knows what might happen if your claw-happy cat found one?

 As with anything magical or occult-related, do your research beforehand.
 This post is simply an overview of the use of Voodoo dolls.
-Those in the Wiccan tradition may recognise much of the process, aside from the final loa petitions.
+Those in the Wiccan tradition may recognise much of the process.

 But tread lightly, and be respectful of forces much older and more powerful than you…